ucrparlay/toggle-tree/README.md

 No external dependencies are required for running ToT/PASGAL benchmarks.
 They only rely on parlaylib, and we have vendored it for benchmarking.

-Benchmarking GBBS baseline Requires bazel 7.7.1.
+Benchmarking the GBBS baseline requires bazel 7.7.1.
 Bazel is only used to build GBBS baselines, and has nothing to do with Toggle Tree.

 ### 1.2.
 Configuration